WilliamLu99/terminal-cheatsheet/README.md

 * Example
    * `$ cd nameofdirectory`
 * Description
    * This command changes the current directory.
+Adding ".." moves you up one directory.

 ### less
 * Example
   * `$ less nameoffile.txt`
 * Description
   * This command is used to view but not edit the contents of a text file one screen at a time
+### pwd
+* Example
+  * `$ pwd`
+* Description
+  * This command Prints the Working Directory (hence pwd), showing what directory you are in.
 ### tail
 * Example
    * `$ tail nameoffile.txt`